 in any_string_or_sequence_type repl ) return any_string_or_sequence type

 This function replaces the substring or subsequence of value inpar at index index of length len with the string or sequence value repl and returns the resulting string or sequence. inpar shall not be modified.
 If len is 0 the string or sequence repl is inserted.
 If index is 0, repl is inserted at the beginning of inpar.
 If index is lengthof(inpar), repl is inserted at the end of inpar.
-If inpar is a literal (i.e. type is not explicitly given) the corresponding type is retrieved from the value contents. inpar and repl, and the returned string or sequence shall be of the same root type.
+If inpar is a literal (i.e. type is not explicitly given) the corresponding type shall be retrieved from the value contents. inpar and repl, and the returned string or sequence shall be of the same root type.
 The function replace can be applied to bitstring, hexstring, octetstring, or any character string, record of, set of, or arrays.
 Note that indexing in strings starts from zero.

 NOTE: Please note that the root types of arrays is record of, therefore if inpar or repl or both are an array, the returned type is record of.
 This, in some cases, may lead to different indexing in inpar and/or repl and in the returned value.